AntCPLab/OpenCoral/README.md

 #### To compile a program

-To compile the program in `./Programs/Source/tutorial.mpc`, run:
+To compile for example the program in `./Programs/Source/tutorial.mpc`, run:

 `./compile.py tutorial`